 It's useful if your degree is accredited by one of the professional engineering institutions, such as the:

-This can help you to achieve the status of a chartered engineer at a later date.
+This can help you to achieve the status of incorporated (IEng) or chartered engineer (CEng) at a later date.
+Details of accredited courses are available at Engineering Council - Accredited Course Search.

 C&I engineering is open to you if you have an HND but you may need to consider entry at technician level only.
 A degree is often required for progression to professional engineer status and senior levels.
 It may be possible to complete further qualifications part time while working, with the support of your employer.
 The following HND subjects are particularly relevant: